 By age five, most children have built a foundation that has prepared them for formalized music lessons.
 Even now, the goal of the lessons is not to become a great performer on the instrument but to further the understanding of music.
 Piano and violin are the two most common instruments played at this age, but others have tried the recorder, guitar, or ukulele with success.

 AT MUSIC GYM

-We start our kids on Private 1 to 1 Lessons from Age 4 for Piano, Age 6 on keyboards and Age 7 for Guitar and Singing.
+We start our kids on Private 1 to 1 Lessons from Age 4 for Piano, Age 6 on keyboards and Drums and Age 7 for Guitar.

-We start our kids on Group Lessons from Age 7 on keyboards and singing and Age 8 for Guitar.
+We start our kids on Group Lessons from Age 5 on keyboards and singing and Age 7 for Guitar and Drums.

 By age 10, the child will have a variety of skills associated with their instrument of choice.
 They’ll also have the physical strength to try a different, bigger instrument, such as a brass or large string instrument that requires a higher level of strength and stamina.
 Around this time, the goal of lessons appropriately transitions from gaining experience with music to improving performance ability.

 In summary, there are three answers to the question, “What age should children begin music lessons?”
 Informal activities with music should start soon after birth, followed by more systematic classes around age three, and lessons with the goal of learning the instrument should start between six and nine.
 Keep in mind that these are only guidelines; exceptions will undoubtedly occur based on the child and/or teacher.
 Musical experience at an early age is extremely important in a child’s developmental process.
 Like riding a bike or learning a language, these skills can be learned later in life, but they will never be “natural” in the way that is so important for fluid musical performance.

 Our kids music lessons are fun and age appropriate.